xblau/node-interface/README.md

 This project is free software, licensed under the terms of the MIT License.
 See the `LICENSE` file on this repository or [opensource.org/licenses/mit](https://opensource.org/licenses/mit).

 If you liked or found this useful, starring this repo on GitHub or sending an email (even if it's just a "Hey, I'm using your project") helps a lot!
-And in case you want to send a tip: `LQt7EgaLrtBM4d3TyrMF79PxhyD2wxr5Yj`.
+Also, in case you want to send a tip: `LXBLauKyugeQGY2m8JZSMQJzc9rR1yNXgR`.